Design Seminar

 • One table with seating for 8 at the program and luncheon

-• Invitations for 8 to an exclusive dessert reception with the program speakers
+• Invitations for 8 to an exclusive cocktail reception with the program speakers

 • Preferred seating for 8 at the program and luncheon